Skip to content

 DebianDEBIAN_LINT_IMAGE$DEBIAN_BASE_IMAGE not fetched

-Dependency TrackDEPTRACK_SBOM_SCANNER_IMAGEregistry.gitlab.com/to-be-continuous/tools/dt-sbom-scanner:latest 1 Critical, 2 High, 3 Medium, 2 Low
+Dependency TrackDEPTRACK_SBOM_SCANNER_IMAGEregistry.gitlab.com/to-be-continuous/tools/dt-sbom-scanner:latest 2 High, 5 Medium, 2 Low

 DockerDOCKER_BUILDAH_IMAGEquay.io/containers/buildah:latest